Millions of people around the globe have more than one nationality for one reason or another, and footballers are of course no different.

 — VERSUS (@vsrsus) October 8, 2019

-Zaha would eventually opt to represent the country of his parents and of his birth, being called up to the Ivory Coast squad for the first time in 2017.
+Zaha eventually chose to represent the country of his parents and of his birth, being called up to the Ivory Coast squad for the first time in 2017.
 He has since gone on to represent his birth country in two African Cup of Nations tournaments, with Palace boss and ex-England coach Hodgson admitting it was a mistake not to cap the player in a competitive fixture for England.

 Republic of Ireland and England